nus-cs2103-AY2223S1/tp/docs/team/melissaharijanto.md

       classes) for the members to build on, utilizing object-oriented programming.
       - Justification: This task had to be done quite early in order to minimize conflicts between the members' code, as commands relying on `Item`s had to depend on this class.
-      - Highlights:
-        - This was one of my earliest exposures to the code base (aside from the tutorial tasks), and implementing this made me understand it more.
       - Relevant pull request(s): [#58](https://github.com/AY2223S1-CS2103T-W15-3/tp/pull/58)

     - **Implement the following commands: `edito`, `listi`, `findi`**